zkJoey/joey-mono/README.md

         - Consumer
         - Science
         - B2B
 - Today, each wallet functions as a debit card.
-We envision a credit line for every wallet so that people can borrow or spend as needed, similar to a credit card in real life.
+We envision a credit line for every wallet so people can borrow or spend as needed, similar to a credit card in real life.
-    - a business could have revolving credit facility based on the on and offchain revenue underwriting
+    - a business could have a revolving credit facility based on the on and off-chain revenue underwriting
-    - individuals could have on-chain credit card (wallet), with a limit linked and signalled against their off-chain credit score for example
+    - individuals could have an on-chain credit card (wallet) with a limit linked and signalled against their off-chain credit score, for example

 ---

 ## Project Description

 Today, each wallet functions as a debit card.
-We envision a credit line for every wallet so that people can borrow or spend as needed, similar to a credit card in real life.
+We envision a credit line for every wallet so people can borrow or spend as needed, similar to a credit card in real life.

-Credit Wallet built using multisig Account Abstraction on ZKSync
+Credit Wallet built using multi-sig Account Abstraction on ZKSync

-Business or individuals can have credit facility underwritten by on- and off-chain signals utilising Huma Protocol
+Businesses or individuals can have credit facilities underwritten by on- and off-chain signals utilizing Huma Protocol

 - data sources - Circle Business Account, Stripe, Request

 - credit scoring - Spectral, Flock

-Users can make payments to the vendors and sellers directly from the Huma Pool via ZKBob to keep vendor details private
+Users can make payments to the vendors and sellers directly from the Huma Pool via ZKBob to keep vendor details private.

-In case of late or default on repayments of the credit, protocol takes ownership of the revenue receiving contracts
+In case of late or default on repayments of the credit, the protocol takes ownership of the revenue-receiving contracts.

 ## Stack
 - Dapp (React) using Web3Modal
-- Multisig Account Abstraction for the credit wallet, with second sig for potential guarantor to co-sign on the credit line
+- Multisig Account Abstraction for the credit wallet, with second sig for a potential guarantor to co-sign on the credit line
 - Deployed on ZKSync
 - Signal Adapter (python app) for Huma to get data from:
 	- Circle Business Account